populse/populse_mia/docs/source/installation/host_developer_installation.rst

   * e.g. for traits ::

-      pip3 install traits==5.2.0 --user # The traits librairy is not yet installed Pip3 install --force-reinstall traits==5.2.0 --user  # The traits librairy is already installed
+      pip3 install traits==5.2.0 --user # The traits library is not yet installed Pip3 install --force-reinstall traits==5.2.0 --user  # The traits library is already installed

 |